Joey2522/Team-X-Force/README.md

 - [Joseph Porter]()

 ## Concept
-> Do you and your partner want to make diverse meals, but don't know where to start?
+Do you and your partner want to make diverse meals, but don't know where to start?
 We've got you covered.
 Our website will generate a recipe link at random that will open in a new page show the country where it's from, and display the country flag.

-## Tech
+## Tech Used

 - [Tailwind](https://tailwindcss.com/)
 - [Insomnia](https://insomnia.rest/)